 Acupuncture, one of the five branches of Traditional Chinese Veterinary Medicine (TCVM) is an ancient medical practice that has been used in people for over 3,000 years and it is now commonly used in the veterinary treatment of animals as well.

-Acupuncture is the insertion of fine solid needles into specific points on the body to cause a desired healing effect.
+Acupuncture for animals involves the insertion of fine solid needles into specific points on the body to cause a desired healing effect.
 Acupuncture works by stimulating the nervous system, endocrine system and immune system in the body.

-By stimulating chemicals such as endorphins and serotonin to be released by the brain, acupuncture can control and relieve pain.
-Acupuncture has also been shown to support the immune system, increase white blood cell counts, improve endocrine function, relax muscles, regulate the intestinal tract, reduce inflammation, improve local blood flow, and speed healing.
+Animal acupuncture, including acupuncture for cats and dogs, as well as acupuncture for horses and exotics, is a gentle, effective treatment option.
+By stimulating chemicals such as endorphins and serotonin to be released by the brain, animal acupuncture can control and relieve pain.
+Acupuncture for animals has also been shown to support the immune system, increase white blood cell counts, improve endocrine function, relax muscles, regulate the intestinal tract, reduce inflammation, improve local blood flow, and speed healing.

 Veterinary acupuncture can be successfully combined with conventional veterinary medicine to enlist the patient’s natural healing mechanisms.
 An integrative approach for many patients can help reduce the duration of hospitalization and improve outcomes.
 It can also improve quality of life of many of our senior patients with chronic debilitating conditions by improving mobility and reducing pain.
 It can replace Western medications when animals cannot take them due to kidney, liver or stomach disease.
 Acupuncture can support and improve organ disease when Western medicine has little to offer.